Sample Motivation Letter For Your Economics PhD Application

 - Posted 1 day ago

-Starts 1 Oct at Berlin School of Economics in Berlin, Deutschland- PhD-Studiengang
+Starts 1 Oct at Munich Graduate School of Economics (MGSE) in Munich, Deutschland- PhD-Studiengang

-Starts 1 Sep at CEMFI in Madrid, Spanien5.
+Starts 1 Sep at NOVA School of Business and Economics in Carcavelos, Portugal5.
 Focus on skills

 An adjustment issue that some people have in during a PhD program is the gulf in requirements between an undergraduate or Master's course and a PhD.
 In an undergraduate or Master's course, you have to attend classes, complete assignments, and perform well in assessments.
 In a PhD, you will often have to come up with your own research questions, choose the best methodology to answer those questions, and motivate and organize yourself to complete your work.